Gabrielmtn/front-end-sandbox/README.md

 - `gulp serve-dev`

     Serves the development code and launches it in a browser.
-The goal of building for development is to do it as fast as possible, to keep development moving efficiently.
-This task serves all code from the source folders and compiles less to css in a temp folder.
+To keep development moving efficiently, development builds should occur as quickly as possible.
+This task aids that goal by serving all code from the source folders and compiling Sass to CSS in a temporary folder.

 ### Building Production Code

 - `gulp html`

-    Optimize all javascript and styles, move to a build folder, and inject them into the new index.html
+    Optimize all javascript and styles, move to a build folder, and inject them into the new `index.html`

 - `gulp build`